 Best for Couples: When shopping for a new mattress, it’s important to find something that will be comfortable for sleep.
 If you think about it, however, sleep isn’t the only activity that takes place in your bed.
 If you share your bed with a partner, you may want to think about some of those other activities and how the mattress materials and the firmness of your mattress might make a difference.
 Our top pick for the best platform bed mattress for couples is the WinkBed.

 The WinkBed mattress is a luxury hybrid made with a coil-on-coil design as well as a quilted, two-layer gel-infused foam Euro-pillow top to help you and your partner have the best sleep of your life.
-This mattress is constructed on base of individually wrapped coils with the built-in Extra-Edge support system to prevent sagging, helping ensure maximum durability and longevity.
+This mattress is constructed on a base of individually wrapped coils with the built-in Extra-Edge support system to prevent sagging, helping ensure maximum durability and longevity.
 The gel-infused top layer provides a little added cushioning and pressure relief, but the bed doesn’t sink to the degree that an all-foam bed might, so you may enjoy the added degree of responsiveness.
 WinkBed offers free delivery and returns with a 120-night sleep trial.

 - Pros: Luxury coil-on-coil hybrid design, edge support system to prevent sagging, two-layer quilted top